Learn to Think Sensory-Friendly

 The day Apollo wore this to school the first time, I emailed his teacher explaining what it was for.
 She had absolutely no problem with him wearing it and chewing on it, and it has saved his clothes!

-This spaghetti ball is a great sensory tool.
+This Spaghetti Ball is squishy and stretchy and soft and slithery all at the same time.
 When I bought this it had a strong chemical smell so I chose to place it outside for a few days.
-It is now fine and favorite of the kids.
+The smell has disappeared and this has become a favorite of the kids.
 It is soft and squishy and stretchy and most of all…quiet!
 It also happens to be my favorite toy out of the bag.

 My son’s therapists have used these with him.
 They can be thrown, stuck to walls and windows, and be stuck together.
 These are perfect for travel and are in my Amazon cart just waiting for me to push the button.

-Noise cancelling headphones can be a real lifesaver for kids who are senstive to noise.
+Noise-canceling headphones can be a real lifesaver for kids who are sensitive to noise.
 We are waiting on a pair on order for my son with autism.

 Do you have any sensory-seeking kids?
 What are your favorite tips?
 Have any travel ideas?